Employee offboarding done right saves you from chaos

 Exit interviews are sometimes looked upon as hogwash, despite being conducted by 91% of businesses.

-Make exit interviews an opportunity for the employee to remember all his/her contributions and achievements within the company by asking about them.
+Make exit interviews an opportunity for the employee to remember all their contributions and achievements within the company by asking about them.

-Have a general structure for all interviews, but don’t hesitate to turn it into a conversation and end your relationship in a positive note.
+Have a general structure for all interviews, but don’t hesitate to turn it into a conversation and end the relationship on a positive note.

 If the employee is leaving on their own accord or is retiring, you should be happy for them.

-Go the extra mile and give him/her a parting gift.
+Go the extra mile and give them a parting gift.

 Get the team together for a work lunch, a happy hour, or throw a party.